Black-Thunder/ioBroker.smartfriends/docs/en/smartfriends.md

 ## Objects

 Once the adapter instance (X) is successfully (=green) started, devices and data from the gateway are retrieved.
 For each supported device (Y), a separate object node is created.
+On the top level, all related functions are grouped under a master ID.
+Below that, child devices (Z1...N) are created per function.

 ### smartfriends.X.info